Dievturība: Revival

+Since 2023, the Latvijas Dievturu sadraudze has been developing the Dievturi Dictionary (Dievturu vārdnīca), an open access online resource for students and scholars focusing on Dievturība and Latvian traditional culture and religious studies.

 Beliefs

-Dievturība is primarily based on Latvian folklore, folk songs and Latvian mythology.
+Dievturība is primarily rooted in Latvian folklore, folk songs and Latvian mythology.
 The main god is Dievs, who unifies spirit and matter, as well as other dualities such as father and mother or good and bad.
 Other deities are either aspects of Dievs or other types of non-deified spirits.
 The goddess Māra represents Dievs' material aspect.
 Laima is an aspect of Dievs, and connected to causality, fire and fortune.

 By necessity, modern Dievturība differs from the historical Latvian religion.
 For example, there is no evidence that the Latvian pagans recognized a trinity of deities; in Dievturība, Dievs, Māra and Laima are a triune godhead.
 In Dievturi theology, several triumvirates of deities and concepts are recognized.